 TG: Did you work with smell memory in general?
 Just try to remember what various fruits and other things smelled like?

-BC: Yes and it’s really interesting in the context of the work you’ve been doing.
-With food and wine pairing, I noticed that when we were working on the cookbooks at Charlie Trotter’s and sometimes I didn’t have an exact answer for some of the parings I can up with.
+BC: Yes, and it’s really interesting in the context of the work you’ve been doing.
+With food and wine pairing, I noticed that when we were working on the cookbooks at Charlie Trotter’s.
 It’s like I could literally “see” flavors.

 TG: How do you see flavors?

-BC: It’s like I can picture a steak and taste it right now and I can picture wines and taste certain characteristics.
+BC: I can picture a steak and taste it right now and I can picture wines with taste certain characteristics.
 I categorize flavors, like here are the warm flavors over here (gestures to his left).
-So it’s like warm flavors have a category whether it be spices or roasted fruit or stewed fruit.
-So I could meld a wine and a dish together.
+It’s like warm flavors have a category whether it be spices, roasted fruit, or stewed fruit.
+I could meld a wine and a dish together.
 I could see flavors in this dish and I could see flavors in that wine.
 The only other thing that wouldn’t be perfect would be the structural elements.
-Until I tasted this particular Sancerre, for instance, I wouldn’t be able to see if it would work with an element in a particular salad dish.
+Until I tasted a particular Sancerre, for instance, I wouldn’t be able to see if it would work with an element in a particular salad dish.

 TG: When you say you’re melding the two together, how do you do that?
 It looks like you’ve got image of steak here and then multiple different images of wines that could work.

 BC: I’ll give you an example; it was one of the first times it happened.
-It was fennel salad.
+It was a fennel salad.
 Charlie used to do this fennel confit salad with asparagus and jus on the bottom.
-The first thing that popped into my head was that it was really elegant fennel and maybe I want to accentuate it and make the fennel really pop.
-The first wine that immediately came to mind was Spottswoode Sauvignon Blanc because it wasn’t green--it had a lot of fennel in it.
+The first thing that popped into my head was that it was really elegant fennel.
+I wanted to accentuate it and really make the fennel pop.
+The first wine that immediately came to mind was Spottswoode Sauvignon Blanc because it wasn’t green—and it had a lot of fennel in it.

-TG: But it seems like it’s all 3D in your head because of the way your eyes are moving out here and your hands are describing it in space.
+TG: It seems like it’s all 3D in your head because of the way your eyes are moving out here and your hands are describing it in space.

 TG: Do images of labels or bottles pop up with the wines or what happens?